dhjones/css-standards/README.md

 Structure
 ---------
-Best practice would be to use LESS, and to create a series of LESS files to be imported in one primary LESS file to be served.
+Best practice would be to use LESS/SASS, and to create a series of LESS/SASS files to be imported in one primary LESS/SASS file to be served.
 In the absense of using a CSS preprocessor, the order of styles in the CSS should reflect the same order.
-Each section should be separated by a docblock, if LESS files are not used.
+Each section should be separated by a docblock, if LESS/SASS files are not used.

     sitename.less
     -----------